• Skip to main content

 21 Interview Tips for Teachers

-April 2, 2020 By Rachel
+April 2, 2020 by Rachel

 So you finally got the call that you’ve landed the interview…now what?
 When it comes to interviews for a teaching job, there are some Dos and Don’ts you should think about.
 These are the interview tips for teachers that I wish someone would have told me about when I first started interviewing for jobs.